Roblor15/SecureFace/README.md

 The LCD_DISPLAY macro enable the print on an external display.

-Before uploading the code there are some mocros that you have to set:
+Before uploading the code there are some macros that you have to set:

 - [WIFI_SSID](ESP32-CAM/src/main.cpp#L13) your wifi network name
 - [WIFI_PSW](ESP32-CAM/src/main.cpp#L15) you wifi password